IanWold/Metalsharp/Metalsharp.Documentation/quickstart.md

 ### Building

-To build the project after you've invoked all the plugins you need, just call `MetalsharpDirectory.Build`.
+To build the project after you've invoked all the plugins you need, just call `MetalsharpProject.Build`.
 This writes the files in the output list to the current directory.

 ```c#
 .Build();